-- 12. Agrees to pose for an official picture as scheduled in the convention program. - 13.
-Agrees that, if requested, we will participate in the preparation of recordings produced by the Society.
-We understand that, should we become the international champion quartet/chorus, we may be invited to make a recording under Society auspices during our championship year. - 14.
-Quartet: Agrees that, should we become international champions or medalists, we will reserve the dates of the next midwinter convention weekend to appear, if invited, for transportation and out-of-pocket expenses at the convention, and/or any show arranged by the Society in connection with the convention. - 15.
-Quartet: Agrees that, should we become international champions or medalists, we will, if invited, for out-of-pocket expenses only, take part in a tour sponsored or endorsed by the Society, provided that mutually convenient dates can be arranged; and we agree that until the date of the next international contest, we will refrain from entering into or participating in (whether or not compensated) any private agreement or arrangement to sponsor, endorse, or otherwise take part in any tour or similar travel package that is or may be offered to the membership of the Society, unless the same is sponsored or endorsed by the Society, or unless previously approved by the Society executive director.
+13. Agrees that, if requested, we will participate in the preparation of recordings produced by the Society.
+We understand that, should we become the international champion quartet/chorus, we may be invited to make a recording under Society auspices during our championship year.

+14. Quartet: Agrees that, should we become international champions or medalists, we will reserve the dates of the next midwinter convention weekend to appear, if invited, for transportation and out-of-pocket expenses at the convention, and/or any show arranged by the Society in connection with the convention.

+15. Quartet: Agrees that, should we become international champions or medalists, we will, if invited, for out-of-pocket expenses only, take part in a tour sponsored or endorsed by the Society, provided that mutually convenient dates can be arranged; and we agree that until the date of the next international contest, we will refrain from entering into or participating in (whether or not compensated) any private agreement or arrangement to sponsor, endorse, or otherwise take part in any tour or similar travel package that is or may be offered to the membership of the Society, unless the same is sponsored or endorsed by the Society, or unless previously approved by the Society executive director.

-(Signed) fo for the [Contact man] [Quartet / Chorus / VLQ] Please print name: Date: Email: Home Phone: Cell Phone: Evaluation Type Requeste d: Normal Evaluation and Coaching Evaluation Summary Only None Requests (including any h ardship or handicap issues): : (Please print or type) Is this a seniors qua Tenor] [Member Number] [Expiration Date] [Chapter Name(s) and Number(s)] Lead] [Member Number] [Expiration Date] [Chapter Name(s) and Number(s)] [Baritone] [Member Number] [Expiration Date] [Chapter Name(s) and Number(s)] [Bass] [Member Number] [Expiration Date] [Chapter Name(s) and Number(s)]
+(Signed) for the [Contact man]] Please print name: Date: Email:] Home Phone: Cell Phone: Evaluation Type Req uested: Normal Evaluation and Coaching Evaluation Summary Only N None Requests (including any hardship or handicap issu ıes): NLY: (Please print or type) Is this a seniors quart [Tenor] [Member Number] [Expiration Date] [Chapter Name(s) and Number(s)] [Lead] [Member Number] [Expiration Date] [Chapter Name(s) and Number(s)] [Baritone] [Member Number] [Expiration Date] [Chapter Name(s) and Number(s)] [Member Number] [Member Number] - [Chapter Name(s) and Number(s)] [Chapter Name(s) and Number(s)] [Member Number] [Expiration Date] - [Bass] FOR CHORUSES / ' [Member Number] VLQ ONLY: (Please print or [Expiration Date] r type) [Chapter Name(s) and Number(s)] [Bass] FOR CHORUSES / ' Chapter Name: [Member Number] VLQ ONLY: (Please print or [Expiration Date] r type) [Chapter Name(s) and Number(s)]

-Chapter Name: Chapter Number: # Chorus (VLQ) Name: Approximate number of competitors: Director(s) Name(s): Number of risers requested:

-REMEMBER: For all contests other than international this form must be IN THE HANDS of the district representative for contest and judging (DRCJ) by the entry deadline specified per district policy.
+REMEMBER: For all contests other than international this form must be IN THE HANDS of the District Representative for Contest and Judging (DRCJ) by the entry deadline specified per district policy.
 Check if you are unsure of the cut-off date.
 For international quartet and chorus contests it must be received by the Society Contest and Judging office no later than June 15 prior to the contest, and for the international seniors quartet contest no later than January 10 prior to the contest.